capnmidnight/Primrose/doc/faq.md

 and may readily be used with other [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) projects.

+## "What is WebVR?"
+WebVR is a draft standard for presenting content in commonly available web browsers on virtual reality hardware.
+See [What is WebVR?](#WhatisWebVR?) for more information.

 ## "But the resolution on the Oculus Rift DK2 is awful!"
 This is certainly a problem, but there isn't much to do about it, and we believe it will not be a problem in the near future.
 We are developing Primrose to be able